-Our Quality Network for Psychiatric Intensive Care Units has teamed up with the National Association for Psychiatric Intensive Care Units to create a series of webinars for CCQI during the COVID-19 pandemic.
+Our Quality Network for Psychiatric Intensive Care Units teamed up with the National Association for Psychiatric Intensive Care Units during the COVID-19 pandemic to create a series of webinars for the CCQI.

 QNPICU Webinar #6 – 9 June 2020

 The webinar posed the following question: How might mental health professionals engage with carers?

 Ian Henwood, Together Associate Director, gave practical examples from the ‘advice to carers during the coronavirus’ document.
 Sheena Foster, Carer Representative, Royal College of Psychiatrists, discussed engaging with carers from a secure service perspective.